 - Of self

-- Working on your self-esteem is an attempt to gain more power
+- Working on your self-esteem is an attempt to gain more power and there is no endpoint.

 Remember that in the end, no matter how hard you work on your self-esteem, there will always be people in your “target” zone who are more competent, skilled, wealthy, etc. So at the same time you feel superior to many, you also feel inferior to many.
 By the way, how are you keeping score?